necolo/rulink/README.md

 - **💬 Discussions**: [GitHub Discussions](https://github.com/necolo/cursor-rules/discussions)
 - **📧 Email**: Open an issue for any questions

-## 🙏 Acknowledgments

-- [Cursor AI](https://cursor.sh/) - For creating an amazing AI-powered code editor
-- Contributors - Thank you to everyone who has contributed rules and improvements
-- Community - For feedback and suggestions that make this project better

 ## 🗺️ Roadmap

 - [ ] Add more programming language support